Your Resume: Pack it Right!

 I am so excited to partner with CalAgJobs as a resume writer and career coach.
 For this inaugural blog post, here’s some comprehensive advice in the form of a story to illustrate your strategy for resume composition.

 Once there was a very creative recruiter who thought of a novel way to screen job applicants.
-As he was soon headed on a tropical vacation, instead of asking candidates to submit a resume, he asked them to submit a packed, carry-on suitcase with everything he would need for the trip.
+In preparation for his tropical vacation, he requested candidates to submit a fully packed carry-on suitcase instead of a resume.
 He provided the location of his vacation so each applicant could thoroughly research what was necessary.
 The best-packed suitcases would demonstrate the applicant’s understanding of his needs and would score an interview.

 Of the 300 suitcases submitted, there were five in his “yes” pile, and here’s what these bags had in common; they were: